What is RAW Académie ?

 RAW is in addition the workplace for twenty fellows and an ever-increasing number of Académie faculty for a total of six months every year.
 We continuously question our proposals and curatorial ideas as we are constantly exposed to the invaluable input and knowledge of the professionals who work with us and enter our universe.
 The space of RAW, and its team, become placeholders and interlocutors for methods that challenge the way we approach curating.
 What does it mean for an institution to enact such suppleness?
 And to what extent is the Académie programme a curatorial project by RAW, or an opportunity for RAW to be curated?
 Several decades after the establishment of institutional critique in the artistic sphere, the ways in which institution building is itself a form of curatorial practice still constitutes an oft-overlooked field of enquiry.

-The session will play out as a curatorial summit of a different order.
+The session played out as a curatorial summit of a different order.
 Curators who have nourished and sustained a critical tension with regards to the craft and created unique perspectives and universes will form the body of the faculty.
 These are individuals and collectives who at once inform and challenge the work of RAW Material Company, and expand the possibility of transforming cura from noun to verb.

 Koyo Kouoh is the founding artistic director of RAW Material Company.
 For Carnegie International, 57th edition, 2018, Kouoh is participating with Dig Where You Stand, an exhibition within the exhibition based on the Carnegie Museum of Art’s collection.
 With Rasha Salti, she recently co-curated Saving Bruce Lee: African and Arab Cinema in the Era of Soviet Cultural Diplomacy at Haus der Kulturen der Welt in Berlin.
 Previously, she was the curator of 1:54 FORUM, the educational programme at the Contemporary African Art Fair in London and New York, and served in the curatorial teams for documenta 12 (2007) and documenta 13 (2012).
 Kouoh was the curator of “Still (the) Barbarians,” 37th EVA International, Ireland’s Biennial in Limerick (2016); and has curated numerous exhibitions internationally as well as published widely including Word!Word?Word!
 Issa Samb and the undecipherable form, RAW Material Company/OCA/Sternberg Press (2013), the first monograph dedicated to the work of seminal Senegalese artist Issa Samb; Condition Report on Building Art Institutions in Africa, a collection of essays resulting from the eponymous symposium held in Dakar in January 2012; and Chronicle of a Revolt: Photographs of a Season of Protest, RAW Material Company & Haus der Kulturen der Welt (2012).
 Besides a sustained theoretical, exhibition, and residency program at RAW Material Company, she maintains a critical curatorial and advisory activity and regularly takes part in juries and selection committees internationally.
 She lives and works in Dakar and Basel and is consciously addicted to shoes, textiles and food.